reframe-hpc/reframe/docs/regression_test_api.rst

   :param cls: A class derived from :class:`~reframe.core.pipeline.RegressionTest` that manages a given resource.
-    The base from this class may be further restricted to other derived classes from :class:`~reframe.core.pipeline.RegressionTest` depending on the ``scope`` parameter.
+    The base from this class may be further restricted to other derived classes of :class:`~reframe.core.pipeline.RegressionTest` depending on the ``scope`` parameter.
   :param scope: Sets the extent to which other regression tests may share the resources managed by a fixture.
     The available scopes are, from more to less restrictive, ``'test'``, ``'environment'``, ``'partition'`` and ``'session'``.
     By default a fixture's scope is set to ``'test'``, which makes the resource private to the test that uses the fixture.
     This means that when multiple regression tests use the same fixture class with a ``'test'`` scope, the fixture will run once per regression test.
-    When the scope is set to ``'environment'``, the resources managed by the fixture are shared across all the tests that use the fixture that run on the same system partition and use the same programming environment.
+    When the scope is set to ``'environment'``, the resources managed by the fixture are shared across all the tests that use the fixture and run on the same system partition and use the same programming environment.
     When the scope is set to ``'partition'``, the resources managed by the fixture are shared instead across all the tests that use the fixture and run on the same system partition.
     Lastly, when the scope is set to ``'session'``, the resources managed by the fixture are shared across the full ReFrame session.
-    However, fixtures with either ``'partition'`` or ``'session'`` scopes may be shared across different regression tests under different programming environments, and for this reason, when using these two scopes, the fixture class ``cls`` is required to derive from :class:`~reframe.core.pipeline.RunOnlyRegressionTest`.
+    Fixtures with either ``'partition'`` or ``'session'`` scopes may be shared across different regression tests under different programming environments, and for this reason, when using these two scopes, the fixture class ``cls`` is required to derive from :class:`~reframe.core.pipeline.RunOnlyRegressionTest`.
   :param action: Set the behavior of a parameterized fixture to either ``'fork'`` or ``'join'``.
     With a ``'fork'`` action, a parameterized fixture effectively parameterizes the regression test.
     On the other hand, a ``'join'`` action gathers all the fixture variants into the same instance of the regression test.